 Data aggregators & blockchain analytics

-With so much activity taking place across blockchains, huge amounts of data is generated and a sub-industry of data aggregators and blockchain analytics has sprung up as a result of it.
+With so much activity taking place across blockchains, huge amounts of data is generated and a sub-industry of data aggregators and blockchain analytics has sprung up in the crypto ecosystem as a result of it.
 Companies like CoinMarketCap are the go-to sources for a quick check on stats for cryptocurrencies and exchanges.
 They collect data for trading volume, liquidity, market cap, price action, circulating supply and industry wide stats such as number of total number of coins, markets, market cap and BTC dominance.

 For those that are more interested in blockchain analytics, sites such as Blocktivity offer exactly that.
 Here you can see data for each separate blockchain protocol regarding the number of operations in the last 24 hours, the average operations in the last 7 days, market cap and the Capacity Utilization Index (CUI) which represents the remaining available capacity of the blockchain protocol after its current actual usage.
 Altogether, these sites can provide valuable insights into the blockchain space.